benjaminion/upgrading-ethereum-book/src/book.md

 [TODO: insert link to history of PoS]::

-Proof of Stake Ethereum has a long history that we shall review elsewhere.
+Proof of stake Ethereum has a long history that we shall review elsewhere.
 The following milestones are significant for the current Casper FFG plus LMD GHOST implementation.

 Vitalik published the original [mini-spec](https://ethresear.ch/t/beacon-chain-casper-mini-spec/2760?u=benjaminion) for the beacon chain's proof of stake consensus on July 31st 2018, shortly after we had abandoned prior designs for moving Ethereum to PoS.
 The initial design used IMD GHOST (Immediate Message Driven GHOST) in which attestations have a limited lifetime in the fork choice[^fn-imd-ghost].
 IMD GHOST [was changed](https://ethresear.ch/t/beacon-chain-casper-mini-spec/2760/17?u=benjaminion) to LMD GHOST (Latest Message Driven GHOST) in November 2018 due to concerns about the stability property of IMD.